2018 MOHR Life Enrichment Awards

 Offering meaningful arts opportunities to individuals of all abilities

-The brainchild of Partnership Resources CEO Norm Munk, PRI's longstanding arts program "breeds opportunity, fosters success and fulfills dreams never imagined."
-It formally began in 2001 with a grant and a new arts instructor and became the PARTnerships visual arts program in 2003.
+The brainchild of Partnership Resources CEO Norm Munk, PRI’s longstanding arts program “breeds opportunity, fosters success and fulfills dreams never imagined.”
+It formally began in 2001, with a grant and a new arts instructor, and became the PARTnerships visual arts program in 2003.
 Individuals with disabilities trained with professional artists to produce prints, calendars and cards.
 Greeting card sales peaked at more than 100,000, with more than $250,000 in sales.
 There are Studio Arts classes with professional teaching artists.
 Funded by grants and donations, these create experiences for people with disabilities in the visual arts, music therapy, glass-making, clay and ceramics, the performing arts and more.
-Minneapolis-based PRI has built more than a dozen partnerships to benefit the people it serves, and has served as a pioneer in the art field for people with disabilities.
+Minneapolis-based PRI has built more than a dozen partnerships to benefit the people it serves, and has been a pioneer in the art field for people with disabilities.

 Polk County DAC

 Relaxation and stimulation therapy room